 Cat’s Meow (701 Bourbon St, New Orleans)

-Open Sunday, Wednesday and Thursday 4-1am, Friday and Saturday 4-3pm.
+Open Sunday, Wednesday and Thursday from 4pm to 1am, Friday and Saturday from 4pm to 3am.

 The historic heart of the French Quarter is occupied by this club.
 The building has 2 balconies overlooking Bourbon Street along with a very comfortable interior patio.
-It is the favorite space for brides' hen parties , just as there are offices that have it as their favorite place for their festive gatherings.
+It is the favorite space for brides' hen parties , just as there are offices that have it as a favorite place for their party meetings.

 There's a stage set for your singing debut on karaoke nights and there's also a 3×1 Happy Hour service every day from opening until 8pm.
 We recommend the triple cocktails and the super cold bottled beer.